bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

 **Bluecat Gateway Version:** 18.10.2 and greater
 **BlueCat DNS Edge Version:** 2018.11 and greater

-This workflow will monitor the DNS Edge Service Points which belong to a specified CI.
+This workflow will monitor the DNS Edge Service Points which belong to a specified Customer Instance (CI).
 It will only list service points which are associated with an IP address.

 ## Architecture